The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Energy Estimators

 \subsection{Inclusivity Considerations}

 An important factor in comparing different energy estimation techniques is the degree of inclusiveness of the event sample to which each method can be validly applied, as this directly impacts the available statistics.
-The CCQE-like and SKE estimators are valid for all hadronic final states, though the CCQE-like estimator is not expected for perform well on events that are not true CCQE.
-The $W^2$ and proton-based estimators both require at least one visible proton, with the latter additionally requiring the absence of visible pions.
+The CCQE-like and calorimetric estimators are valid for all hadronic final states, though the CCQE-like estimator is not expected for perform well on events that are not true CCQE, hence the two modified forms.
+The $W^2$ estimator both requires at least one visible proton, and the proton based estimator events with no visible pions.
 The SF estimator is the most exclusive, requiring a clean topology with exactly one visible proton and no pions.

 While the total predicted cross section is relatively consistent across generators, there are substantial variations in the predicted exclusive channels.
-This is illustrated in Fig.~\ref{fig:Efficiencies}, which shows the fractions of events producing final states with at least one proton and any number of pions (Np), at least one proton and no pions (Np0$\pi$), and exactly one proton and no pions (1p0$\pi$).
+This is illustrated in Fig.~\ref{fig:Efficiencies}, which shows the total rate normalized to arbitrary exposure for each exclusive channel, along with the fractions of all events producing final states with at least one proton and any number of pions (Np), at least one proton and no pions (Np0$\pi$), and exactly one proton and no pions (1p0$\pi$).
 This shows substantial loss of statistics in the multi-GeV region when excluding events with final state pions, where the second oscillation maximum is expected to appear at DUNE's baseline.